 Keyword: [Begin Common Poles Data]

-Required: The [Begin Common Poles Data] keyword is not permitted prior to Version 3.0 files; it is not permitted for parameter types G and H, and it is not permitted when the [Begin Pole-Residue Data] keyword or the [Network Data] keyword is present.
+Required: The [Begin Common Poles Data] keyword is not permitted prior to Version 3.0 files; it is not permitted for parameter types G and H, and it is not permitted when the [Begin Pole-Residue Data] keyword or the [Network Data] keyword is present or when the [Number of Pole-Residue Indices] keyword’s argument is zero.
 Otherwise, the [Begin Common Poles Data] keyword is required.

-keyword contains the coefficients of the common poles from the pole-residue representation of the network data and is used together with the coefficients of the residues defined in the [Begin Residues Data] keyword.
+Description: This keyword is used when all matrix elements (r, c) have the same set of poles.
+In this case, the [Begin Common Poles Data] keyword contains the coefficients of the common poles from the pole-residue representation of the network data, and the [Begin Residues Data] keyword(s) contain the coefficients of the (normalized) residues for each matrix element.

 Sub-Param: Number_of_data_lines